Go Back Go Back

 In addition to the food packs, hygiene products were donated to learners at Dr. Fischer Primary School. ©UNFPA/Namibia

 To ensure that underprivileged households in Omaheke region have access to basic necessities, the United Nations Population Fund (UNFPA) Namibia Country Office, the Office of the Omaheke Governor, and the Omaheke Regional Council donated food packs on 30 January 2023, through the Leaving No One Behind Project, funded by the Government of Japan.
 About 660 food packs were distributed to vulnerable women and girls in Gobabis, Aminus, Otjombinde, Epukiro, Otjinene and Okorukambe constituencies.
-Each food pack contained 10 kg of maize meal, 750 ml of cooking oil and two fish cans.
-In addition to the food packs, hygiene products— 336 packs of sanitary pads and 1 445 toothbrushes—were donated to learners at Dr. Fischer Primary School.
+Each food pack contained 10 kg of maize meal, 750 ml of cooking oil, and two fish cans.
+In addition to the food packs, hygiene products—in total, 336 packs of sanitary pads and 1 445 toothbrushes—were donated to learners at Dr. Fischer Primary School.

-The Omaheke region's Governor, Honorable Pijoo Nganate, commended UNFPA, the People of Japan, and the people of Omaheke who are assisting communities in need. ©UNFPA/Namibia
+The Omaheke region's Governor, Honorable Pijoo Nganate, commended UNFPA, the people of Japan, and the people of Omaheke who are assisting communities in need. ©UNFPA/Namibia

-The Japanese-funded Leaving No One Behind Project is implemented in eight regions of the country and serves to contribute to the combating of gender-based violence and as an emergency response intervention in the context of COVID-19.
-The project focuses on those furthest left behind, including vulnerable women and girls, particularly those living with disabilities, pregnant and lactating women, in- and out-of-school youth, and other groups susceptible to sexual and gender-based violence.
+The Japan-funded Leaving No One Behind Project is implemented in eight regions of the country and serves to contribute to the combating of gender-based violence and as an emergency response intervention in the context of COVID-19.
+The project focuses on those farthest left behind, including vulnerable women and girls, particularly those living with disabilities, pregnant and lactating women, in- and out-of-school youth, and other groups susceptible to sexual and gender-based violence.

 Some of the recipients of the food packs and Ms. Gift Malunga, interim representative of UNFPA in Namibia. ©UNFPA/Namibia